bcgov/nr-bcwat/database_initialization/README.md

 5. [How to Run](#how-to-run)

 ## Purpose of This Directory
-This directory contains all the code that is neccessary to initialize the database.
+This directory contains all the code that is necessary to initialize the database.
 Once this script is ran, the database will be populated with the correct static data in the correct format and location.

 This script was made so that the process of recreating the database from scratch is very easy to do.